-The following table lists the prices for RECs by each identified Group, Category, and Block applicable to the Program's 2023-2024 delivery year.
+The following tables list the prices for RECs by each identified Group and category for the block of capacity available for the Program's 2023-2024 delivery year.
 Note that the REC price associated with a project submitted to the EEC project category will follow the REC pricing associated with that project's group, (i.e., Group A or B), project type (Small DG, Large DG, CDCS, TCS, or Public School), and project size.